ShotaroYatsu/Platfarm/README.md

 Test edit

-Now testing for fetch and merge a
+Now testing for fetch and merge on commandline